nefbookarchive/penpot/docs/technical-guide/getting-started/docker.md

 ```

 **IMPORTANT:** this script should be executed on passing from 1.19.x to 2.0.x.
 Executing
-it on versions greater or equal to 2.1 of penpot will not work correctly.
+it on versions greater or equal to 2.1 of xenpot will not work correctly.
 It is known that
 this script is removed since 2.4.3